-Over the past few years Elmar has become involved in the development of Graduate Programmes and Customised Executive Development, providing intuitive and deliverable-based learning methods.
+Over the past few years, Elmar has become involved in the development and design of Graduate (Apprenticeship) Programmes and Customised Executive Development, providing intuitive and deliverable-based learning methods.
 In 2017, he received the Cranfield SOM Teaching and Learning Faculty award for excellence in researching, developing, delivering and publishing impactful case studies.
-He is a visiting Professor at IéSEG (France) and is also associated with Umeå University (Sweden) as a guest researcher.
-He publishes widely on aspects of Risk Management, Resilience and High Reliability Organisations.
+As a visiting academic at emLyon (France) and Warwick School of Engineering (UK), he engages students with experiential activities that are not only fun but also result in mindset changes to managing the unexpected.

 Articles In Journals